Report acts of violence, discrimination, harassment and sexual harassment

 To support you: the referents and members of the listening unit

-What is the purpose of an information sheet?
+What's the point of an information sheet?

 Whether you are a victim or a witness, an internal UM reporting form is available below and on the intranet (for staff).

-Download the report form :
+Download the reporting form :

-The main stages of the system set up at the UM
+The main stages of the UM system

 - The victim is offered an interview with the referents or other members of the listening unit.